weaveworks/weave/weavedns/README.md

 ### Not watching docker events

-By default, the server will watch docker events and remove entries for any containers that die.
+By default, weaveDNS watchs docker events and removes entries for any containers that die.
 You can tell it not to, by adding `--watch=false` to the container args:

 ```bash
 $ weave launch-dns 10.1.254.1/24 --watch=false